Alfresco/tutorials/docs/contract-management/connect-to-app.md

 ![changeUser](../images/contract-management/changeUser.png)

-Use the same login information you created in the “Permission” tutorial.
+Again use the address of your ACS trial then use the same login information you created in the “Permission” tutorial.

-If you are using the 30 days download trial your ACS instance you can access it via the IP- address of your PC inside your WiFi- network on port 8080.
+If you are using the 30 days download trial of ACS you can connect to it via the IP- address of your PC inside your WiFi- network on port 8080.
-Note that your cell phone has to be inside the same network for the connection to work.
+Note that your cell phone has to be logged into the same network for the connection to work.